| 9. Preparation

 Let us consider the purpose of each chemical in

-1. Methylphenidone and hydroquinone are developing
+a brief way.1.
+Methylphenidone and hydroquinone are developing

 substances.
 If they work together they are more